 Teens are emotion in motion much of the time – bounding in and out of rooms, speaking and laughing loudly, wrestling boisterously, often in the middle of the family room where the dog is trying to take a nap.
-Some dogs wag and join right in, others can find the rowdy energy overwhelming.
+Some dogs wag and join right in, others can find the rowdy energy overwhelming which is when the CBD dog treats can come in handy.
 If your dog has that reaction, here are some ways to help him cope:

 First, don’t hesitate to crate your dog when your teen has friends over.
 Your dog may be stressed, even if he doesn’t show it in obvious ways.
 Does he bark when the teens wrestle?
 Does he move away or even leave the room when they bound in?
 He may prefer to spend a few hours sleeping in his private room (crate), rather than mingling with these high energy beings.

 You (or better yet your teen) can help your dog learn to handle some of this by bounding in the room or speaking loudly for a few seconds, then stop and praise the dog and give him some treats.
 Or wrestle very briefly, then stop, praise and reward.
 If he jumps up or barks – slow things down, have someone help him sit (Simple Sit is good for this) across the room, praising him and giving treats while someone is briefly acting as many teens act.